Your Ultimate Vegetable Care Guide Checklist

 Few herbicides are labeled for use in vegetable gardens.
 Always follow label directions when using an herbicide, and make certain that the herbicide is safe to use on the crops you plan to grow.

 Prevent weeds from starting by using mulch.
-Organic mulches such as sawdust or straw are good for vegetables that prefer cool soil.
+There are many types of mulches, but organic mulches such as sawdust or straw are good for vegetables that prefer cool soil.
 Mulch smothers weeds, prevents most weed seeds from germinating, and those that do grow are easier to pull.
 In addition, mulch conserves moisture, so you'll need to water less frequently.

 Plastic mulch is effective for heat-loving crops.
 Black plastic mulch excludes light and prevents weeds from germinating.
 Colored plastic mulches may offer benefits for certain crops.
 For examples, red plastic mulch helps tomatoes produce more fruit; dark green mulch boosts melon yields; and dark blue enhances cucumber production.